Hablamos Español

 Family Law

 Family law refers to the rules, regulations, and court procedures involving the family unit.
 It covers different disputes and claims.
-It is a legal practice area that deals with family matters and domestic relations such as marriage, divorce, child custody, adoption, among others.
+It is a legal practice area that deals with family matters and domestic relations such as marriage, divorce, child custody, and adoption, among others.

 What Does Family Law Cover?

 Family law focuses on finding solutions to legal issues related to family relationships such as marriage and parenthood.
 Civil procedures and legal matters involving the custodial rights and financial responsibilities of family members fall under the family law category.
-Other criminal matters such as domestic violence and child abuse may also be included in this section.
-A seasoned family law attorney in San Luis Obispo can help you understand how family law works in California.

 Divorce

 Divorce or “dissolution of marriage,” is the legal termination of the marital relationship.
 This is considered one of the most common types of family law cases.
 The divorce process involves several marriage issues, ranging from division of property to child custody.
+Each partner hires an attorney, who will help devise a settlement plan to avoid a trial.

 Divorce laws may vary from state to state.
 California is a “no-fault” divorce state, which means neither spouse needs to prove that the other spouse is the reason for the divorce.
 Instead, the parties involved may simply cite “irreconcilable differences” or an “irreparable breakdown of the marriage” when filing for divorce.